Illedan/BlogPosts/Posts/OpenRepo.md

 ## Usage

-Once the tool is installed you can use the command `openrepo` in the console.
-This will start the tool and instantly show the config in your default `.txt`editor. (only on the first startup)
+Once the tool is installed you can use the console command `openrepo`.
+This will start the tool and show the config in your default `.txt`editor if it is your first startup.

 ### Searching